myles3850/myles3850/README.md

 	"hobbies":["Photography", "ariel Videography"]
 }
 ```
-Hi!
-Welcome to my playground.

-Im a self taught programmer passionate about the data driven world we live in, and its relationship between our physical and digital world.
+I'm a self taught programmer, that's passionate about the data driven world we live in, and its relationship between our physical and digital world.

 I love all things open source, and aspire to help build data driven technology that can assist those who need it.